Page Contents

 Stage two involves a formal meeting between the ICB the individual and/or their representative.
 To facilitate this, the ICB may require additional information, including records and reports.
 Once all the information has been gathered by the ICB the meeting will be arranged.
 The individual will be able to put forward the reasons why they remain dissatisfied with ICB’s decision.

 The outcome of the formal meeting will be communicated to the individual and/or their representative within 4-6 weeks of the meeting.
 The individual and/or their representative will receive a full record of the deliberations of the meeting.
-Clear and evidenced written conclusions on the process followed by the CHC team and on the individual’s eligibility for NHS Continuing Healthcare, together with appropriate recommendations on actions to be taken.
+Clear and evidenced written conclusions on the process followed by the continuing health care team and on the individual’s eligibility for NHS Continuing Healthcare, together with appropriate recommendations on actions to be taken.

 In the event you remain dissatisfied, stage three of the appeals process is that you are entitled to submit a request for an independent review to NHS England, which is the organisation responsible for the Independent Review Process to consider your case, this would need to be submitted in writing within 6 months of the outcome of Local Resolution Panel.